ClearHeadedT/boot-dev-log/build-a-bookbot/NOTES.md

 - Learned counting character frequency across an entire book's text.
 - Learned sorting a dictionary by value to rank the most common characters.
 - Learned formatting a clean word/character-count report to stdout.
+- Learned structuring the project into separate functions instead of one big script.